rolfbo/UnityNodes/instructions/earnings-tracker-feature.md

 - **This Month**: Current month's earnings (or from selection)
 - **Average Daily**: Average earnings per active day (calculated from selection if filtered)
 - **Active Nodes**: Count of unique node IDs (in all data or selection)
+- **Avg/Day/Device**: Average daily earnings per device (calculates each device's avg, then averages those)
+- **Top Earning Device**: Shows the node ID with highest total earnings and its license type

 #### Charts
 1. **Cumulative Earnings Over Time**